09/10/2019 Personal Growth

 You’re less likely to overthink when you feel positive or happy about something.
 Oftentimes what you overthink is a perceived problem or negative situation.
 But what if your perception isn’t accurate?
 Or, if it is, what if it’s simply the perception of a mere snippet in time—a portion of the story, not the end or full outcome?

 Envisioning a positive outcome can help you flourish, rather than unnecessarily overthinking something that will cause you to worry or stress.
 Note that this doesn’t mean you should spend countless hours trying to predict the future.
 It just means that you can ground your thoughts in positivity and visualize that everything will work out.
-Once you do that, let the thoughts go and trust.
+Once you do that, let the thoughts go and trust in this opportunity for personal growth.
 Sometimes things take longer than you want them to or they don’t work out the way you hoped, but acknowledging life’s grace allows you to have confidence that the universe will show you kindness, love, and eventually happiness again.

 The steps for how to stop overthinking may not seem challenging at first glance, but they will take practice, so stay calm while approaching the process.
 When you overthink, try out these tactics and see how they work for you.
 You might have to experiment with them a few times before you notice results.
 That’s OK.
 It takes time to break and form a habit.
 Remember what Deepak Chopra, M.D., says: “You are not your thoughts.”
 You can control what you’re thinking.
 Feel hopeful.
 You’ve got this.